w3c/wcag3/guidelines/groups/text-and-wording/clear-language/common-words.md

 <b>Procedure</b>

 For each word:
-1. Check for any uncommon words that are not included in an established list of common words for the language used — this can be a generally known list for the language, or one specified by the author in the conformance statement.
+1. Check whether the word appears in the 1,500 most common words in a high-frequency corpus for the language used.
-2. If a word is not in the list of common words, check that it has a definition available within the page/view.
+2. If the word is not in the list of the 1,500 most common words, check that it has a definition available within the page/view.
 3. Check that a technology in the accessibility support set meets ‘Common words.’

 <b>Expected results</b>
-* #2 is true, or
-* #3 is true.
+* #1, #2, or #3 is true.
 :::